jendave/fifth-edition-srd/docs/player/combat.md

 ### Reactions ###

 Certain special abilities, spells, and situations allow you to take a special action called a reaction.
 A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.
-The opportunity attack, described later in this chapter, is the most common type of reaction.
+The opportunity attack is the most common type of reaction.

 When you take a reaction, you can’t take another one until the start of your next turn.
 If the reaction interrupts another creature’s turn, that creature can continue its turn right after the reaction.